epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmSpec defines the desired state of KeycloakRealm
+KeycloakRealmSpec defines the desired state of KeycloakRealm.

 <table>
     <thead>